c-rter/Final-Project/README.md

-# Final Project : 21 Days
+# 21 Days - A Motivation Application

 A behaviour engineering application